andbanman/SmartNight/README.md

-# android-native

-$ SmartNight: Turning Off the Lights on Android
+# SmartNight: Turning Off the Lights on Android

 Andrew Banman